Shaik-Kamil/cra-deploy/github.md

 `git pull origin main`

 do this after you merge on GitHub and before you add anything else to your main branch

+to locally delete branch

+``git branch -d branch-name`

+if you get a message that it won't delete use

+`git branch -D branch-name `